Satisfactory Academic Progress

 • For the death of family member: a copy of the death certificate or obituary.

-• For a divorce or separation: a court document or statement from the student/parent.
+• For a divorce or separation: third party who can verify the situation

 • For military service: official military orders.